Following the latest government announcement, England is now back in national lockdown.

 If learners cannot engage with remote learning due to either not having the right IT equipment, sporadic access to IT equipment or connectivity issues, they are advised to contact their Training Officer and tutors to let them know as soon as possible.

-Under current Government guidance, learners are expected to approach their employers first to see how they can assist in providing IT equipment etc. You may also be able to attend a JTL Centre or partner centre and access IT facilities there if they are classed as a vulnerable learner, as defined by Government guidance.
+Under current Government guidance, learners are expected to approach their employers first to see how they can assist in providing IT equipment etc. They may also be able to attend a JTL Centre or partner centre and access IT facilities there if they are classed as a vulnerable learner, as defined by Government guidance.
 This needs to be pre-arranged, so learners must not attend either JTL Centres or partner centres without prior approval.

 We have put in place support for those learners that have already notified us that they are having difficulties engaging; but learners that continue to be affected are advised to contact their tutor to discuss how JTL may be able to provide further support.